sibulus13/single-page-portfolio/README.md

 # Personal Portfolio
 Live site can be found at [Michaelhuang.ca](Michaelhuang.ca).

-Deszigned using Figma, built with Next.js, styled with Tailwind CSS, served with Contentful, and deployed with Vercel.
+Designed using Figma, built with Next.js, styled with Tailwind CSS, served with Contentful, and deployed with Vercel.

 ## Motivation
-My first few portfolios were a creative abstraction at best in terms of design.
-Having the privilege of experiencing the efficiency of development that comes with well designed mockups from working with expert designers, I challenged myself to create this portfolio in adherence to a full Software Development Lifecycle (SDLC).
+My first few portfolios were somewhat of a creative abstraction in terms of design.
+Privileged to have experienced the efficiency of development that comes with well designed mockups from working with expert designers, I challenged myself to create this portfolio in adherence to a full Software Development Lifecycle (SDLC).

 ## Local Demo
 To get started with this project, follow these steps: